Burmese cats ideal weight and nutrition

 Burmese kittens care

-When you introduce a kitten to your home let it find its own way out of the basket and allow it to explore one room at a time.
-Make sure that all doors and windows are shut, to prevent the kitten from escaping.
+When you introduce burese kittens to your home let them find their own way out of the basket and allow them to explore one room at a time.
+Make sure that all doors and windows are shut, to prevent them from escaping.

-Talk to your kitten and encourage it to play with a toy but do not overwhelm it with extreme attention.
+Talk to your kittens and encourage them to play with a toy but do not overwhelm them with extreme attention.

-Kittens need warmth, since they miss their mother and litter mates.
+Burmese kittens need warmth, for they miss their mother and litter mates.
 If there is not some form of heating in the room at all times, you had better buy a heated bed from a pet shop.

 At the age of one month they can start eating kitten food.
 In the market you will find a wide range of kitten meals, however we recommend dry kitten food.
 This comes in small kibbles that encourage kittens to crunch and help them develop stronger gum and teeth.

-For the suggested daily intake of kitten dry food, consult the table below:
+For the suggested daily intake of burmese kittens dry food, consult the table below:

 Table 1.1 - Burmese kittens daily food intake